-As a one-stop shop for supplying building and architecture needs, Oldcastle Building Solutions is a priceless resource for multifaceted projects that have construction product needs in glass, precast and aggregates, or need recommendations for trusted partners in all areas.
+As a single source for supplying building and architecture needs, Oldcastle Building Solutions is a priceless resource for multifaceted projects that have construction product needs in glass, precast and aggregates, or need recommendations for trusted partners in all areas.

 By collaborating early on with a solutions company such as Oldcastle, contractors gain access to a wide range of solutions with just one point of contact, which helps keep projects on schedule and on budget.

 The benefits of such a partnership are obvious in the outcomes.
 Here, we present a case study on one of Oldcastle's recent collaborations.

 Project: Florida Polytechnic University's Innovation, Science & Technology (IST) building

 Location: Lakeland, Florida